joshtynjala/building-adobe-air-applications/air-swf-in-browser-api.md

 - It can check to see if the runtime is installed.
 See [Checking if the runtime is installed](WS5b3ccc516d4fbf351e63e3d118666ade46-7c98.html).

-- It can launch an installed AIR application on the user’s system.
+- It can launch an installed AIR application on the user's system.
 See [Launching an installed AIR application from the browser](WS5b3ccc516d4fbf351e63e3d118666ade46-7cd2.html).

 These capabilities are all provided by calling APIs in a SWF file hosted at